meta-web/meta-web/pages/01_Manifesto/04_Example.md

 But methods described in schema are different than HTTP words.
 They are describing different resource capabilities:

-- Method `GET` means that resource properties can be retrieved (eg. methods cannot be getted)
+- Method `GET` means that resource properties can be retrieved (e.g. methods cannot be getted)
-- Method `SET` menas that resource properties can be updated (or method can be called)
+- Method `SET` means that resource properties can be updated (or method can be called)
 - Method `DELETE` means that resource can be deleted
 - Method `LIVE` means that client can subscribe to changes using server sent events (EventSource) - optional feature
-- Method `LOCK` means that client can lock record so no one else can modify it - optional feaure
+- Method `LOCK` means that client can lock record so no one else can modify it - optional feature

 ### /contacts {.tag .options}